bsstahl/CognitiveInheritance/Posts/Consider-Quality-Before-Cost.md

 ## 5. Optimize Only When Necessary

 If cost inefficiencies are identified during code reviews or monitoring, assess the trade-offs and determine if optimization is necessary without compromising the application's quality.
-In Cosmos DB, you can optimize various aspects, such as query performance, indexing policy, and partitioning strategy.

-For instance, you can re-evaluate your application's indexing policy to ensure only relevant attributes are indexed, which can help reduce indexing costs.
-Similarly, you might consider adjusting the partition key if it's causing an uneven data distribution leading to higher consumption of RU/s.
-If you need to query data in several different ways, you might consider using the Materialized View pattern to make the same data queryable using different partitioning strategies.
+If cost targets are being exceeded by a small amount, and are not climbing rapidly, it may be much cheaper to simply adjust the target.
+If target costs are being exceeded by an order-of-magnitude, or if they are rising rapidly, that's when it probably makes sense to address the issues.
+There may be other circumstances where it is apporpriate to prioritize these types of costs, but always be aware that there are costs to making these changes too, and they may not be as obvious as those that are easily measured.

 ## Conclusion